 Stage 3 – balance of the play space

-Construction on the final stage of the play space will commence in late 2019 for completion in 2020
+Construction on the final stage of the play space will commence in early 2020 for completion before the end of 2020

 For further information, phone Council on 9217 2170 or email email@example.com.